-Obviously there were no other tourist beside us.
+Obviously, there were no other tourists besides us.

-We wanted to ask how much is for the ticket and lady handed us paper where she wrote the number.
-It was easier to understand the number that just words.
+We wanted to ask how much is for the ticket and the lady handed us the paper where she wrote the number.
+It was easier to understand the number than just words.
 But it was in Romanian currency called lei.
 All we had was Bulgarians lev and euros.
-Lady picked up calculator and paper with all of currencies written on it.
-I guess she was not very good at math at school cuz the price she wanted for ticket to see the monastery – where we were already standing and it was just this one room – was over 1000 euros.
+Lady picked up a calculator and paper with all of the currencies written on it.
+I guess she was not very good at math at school cuz the price she wanted for a ticket to see the monastery – where we were already standing and it was just this one room – was over 1000 euros.

 It looked like any other orthodox church in our place.

-Most interesting part was when she “told” us that this was grave of Vlad’s headless body.
+The most interesting part was when she “told” us that this was the grave of Vlad’s headless body.
 Dracula’s head is buried in some other place but I might have guessed her gestures all wrong.

 What was most fascinating for me was the strange feeling of this place AND (!!) there were satanic looking symbols all over the holly pictures and walls painted with deep dark reddish color.

 I swear to God that’s really true and it was creepy as hell.
 And I’m really not making this up even when this was 3 years ago.
-Icould never forget this.
+I could never forget this.
 Me and my sisters were just checking them all like what the fuck is that.
-There were pentagrams, stars, birds and other animals just simple ornaments all over the lower parts of walls of this place.
+There were pentagrams, stars, birds, and other animals just simple ornaments all over the lower parts of the walls of this place.

-It remind me of literally every other episode of TV show called Supernatural.
-Cool show I would recommend watching if you’re into creepy horror like theme.
+It remind me of literally every other episode of a TV show called Supernatural.
+Cool show I would recommend watching if you’re into creepy horror-like theme.
 But it has like 20 series and I got bored after half of it.